Justin-Sniesak/Kubernetes-GCP-Terraform-Enterprise-Operations/KCNA_Prep.md

   ![PM1-6](Pods_Manifests/PM1-6.jpg)
 - 08162025 Describe running pods and review applicable details, speficially start process for all three.
   ![PM1-7](Pods_Manifests/PM1-7.jpg)
-- 08162025 Create manifest for all three pods, start them, confirm 3/3 are now running on the node.
+- 08162025 Create a manifest for all three pods, start them, validate 3/3 are now running on the node.
   ![PM1-8](Pods_Manifests/PM1-8.jpg)
 - 08162025 Delete all three pods then validate they are gone on the node.
   ![PM1-9](Pods_Manifests/PM1-9.jpg)